Vitamin D Foods for Vegetarians

 Supplements: A Necessary Addition

 In some cases, vegetarians may struggle to meet their daily vitamin D requirements through food sources and sunlight alone.
 In these instances, vitamin D supplements can be a valuable addition to a vegetarian diet.
 Various supplements, such as vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol), are available on the market.
-While both forms can help raise blood levels of vitamin D, vitamin D3 is generally considered more effective.
+While both forms can help raise blood levels of vitamin D, vitamin D3 is considered more effective.

 Before starting any new supplement regimen, it is essential to consult with a healthcare professional to determine the appropriate dosage based on your individual needs.